vojtechruz/vojtechruzicka-blog/src/posts/intellij-idea-tips-tricks-testing-restful-web-services/index.md

 ### HTTP Proxy

-In case you need HTTP proxy for your calls, the client shared proxy settings of the whole IDE, which can be configured under *Appearance & Behavior → System Settings → HTTP Proxy*.
+In case you need HTTP proxy for your calls, the client shared proxy settings of the whole IDE, which can be configured under `Appearance & Behavior → System Settings → HTTP Proxy`.

 History
 -------

 What's cool is that IDEA automatically stores the history of all the requests you performed (up to 50 items).
-It is available from *Tools → Show HTTP Requests history*.
-What it actually does is that it opens a file called http*-requests-log.http* in *.idea/httpRequests* folder.
+It is available from `Tools → HTTP Client → Show HTTP Requests history`.
+What it actually does is that it opens a file called `http-requests-log.http` in `.idea/httpRequests` folder.
 It can look something like this:

 ```json
 POST http://localhost:8090/persons/add